"I want to avoid foreclosure, but I can't sell my home for what I owe on my mortgage.

 What is a short sale?

-- You are facing a long-term hardship
+- Are facing a long-term hardship

-- You are behind on your mortgage payments
+- Are behind on your mortgage payments

 What are the benefits of a short sale?

-- Eliminate or reduce your mortgage debt
+- Eliminate your remaining mortgage debt

 - Avoid the negative impact of foreclosure